 As with other similar illnesses, patients often isolate themselves and are disoriented.

 Because of this, family associations constitute a refuge and an immeasurable aid for them.
 They find a place where they can care for themselves at least somewhat, in the company of others who are going through the same process.

 This need, the knowledge that the most important person in your life will disappear little by little, leads them to strive to make their condition more manageable every day.

-That’s why they support initiatives like this method for early detection through speech.
+That’s why they support initiatives like this method for early detection of Alzheimer’s through speech.
 They are hopeful that doctors will eventually be able to find a way to end this disease.